Skovrup1/somelite/Guide.md

 group memberships will have a different tab.
 Simiarly, the 'friends' tab will allow you to see the posts made by each account you are friends with.

+# Functions
+In addition to viewing posts from friends and groups, a user can also add posts, and like them, and search for existing posts using the search fields.
+This functionality is relatively self-explanitory for people familiar with navigating social media.
+Lastly, a user can choose to delete his or her account, and doing so immediatly deletes all their friendships, posts, group-memberships and all groups that they are registered as the owner of.